 Hammams

-The Turkish hammam as a concept has been exported all over the world, but nowhere does it better than its homeland.
-While there are loads of traditional Turkish baths spread throughout the city, we are especially fond of Kilic Ali Pasa, which is set in a remarkably restored building, so that you feel like you are continuing your sightseeing – though, in reality, you’re mainly just enjoying a bit of self-indulgent pampering.
+The Turkish hammam, as a concept, has been exported worldwide, but nowhere does it do better than in its homeland.
+While there are loads of traditional Turkish baths spread throughout the city, we are especially fond of Kilic Ali Pasa, which is set in a remarkably restored building, so you feel like you are continuing your sightseeing.
+In reality, you’re mainly just enjoying a bit of self-indulgent pampering.

 A great option for first-timers, the staff will explain the routine beforehand, so you know what to expect.
 Other hammams we can recommend are Cagaloglu Hammam and Hurrem Sultan Hamami.